kalekdev/uni/semester-1/lineare-algebra/notes.typ

 If the zero vector checking condition is not satisfied, the matrix is called *semi positive-definite* - in other words some non-zero vectors are either sent to the zero vector or become orthogonal.
 It must have at least one 0 eigenvalue.

 == Non-Diagonalizable Decomposition
+Regular diagonalization only works for square matrices with $n$ independent eigenvectors.
+However, there are some slightly less convenient methods which are able to almost diagonalize rectangular / defective matrices.

 === Schur Decomposition
-All complex square matrices (not only normal) are unitarily similar (unitary change of basis matrices) to an upper matrix (may contain complex elements) with its eigenvalues as its pivots.
+All complex *square* matrices (not only normal) are unitarily similar (unitary change of basis matrices) to an upper matrix (may contain complex elements) with its eigenvalues as its pivots.
 $
   bold(A = Q U Q^(-1) = Q U Q^(H))
 $

-If $bold(A)$ is real, it is orthogonally similar to a _block upper matrix_, such that when represented as a block matrix using $1 times 1$ and $2 times 2$ sub matrices, only entries on and above the diagonal are non-zero.
+If $bold(A)$ is real, it is orthogonally similar to a _block upper matrix_, such that when represented as a block matrix using $1 times 1$ and $2 times 2$ sub matrices, all entries below the diagonal are zero.

 The existence of this decomposition is more relevant than using it and it as a useful ingredient in many fundamental proofs.